Circular Electron Positron Collider

+CEPC was proposed by the Chinese Academy of Sciences' Institute of High Energy Physics in 2012.
+A team of international physicists produced the design, and the technical design report was released in December 2023.
+In 2023 the projected cost was CN¥36.4 billion, including experiments.
+The project was not included in China's Fifteenth five-year plan (2026 to 2030).
+According to Wang Yifang, the CEPC will be resubmitted in 2030 only if there is no official approval for the Future Circular Collider.

 Description

 CEPC is projected to have a maximum center-of-mass energy of 240 GeV.
 It will be located 100 m underground, and have two detectors.
 The electron-positron collisions will allow clearer observations than the proton-proton collisions of the Large Hadron Collider (LHC).

-After 2040, the collider could be upgraded into the Super Proton-Proton Collider with collision energies seven times greater than the LHC.
+After 2040, the collider could be upgraded into the Super Proton–Proton Collider with collision energies seven times greater than the LHC.

 Physics program

 The CEPC enables a wide physics program.
 As an electron-positron collider, it is suited to precision measurements, but also has strong discovery potential for new physics.
 Some possible physics goals include: